jakewdr/WIP/README.md

 # Project setup

-Make sure make is installed and just run
+Make sure [make](https://www.gnu.org/software/make/#download) is installed and just run:

     make setup

+# How do I build/run???

+Simply to bundle just run:

+    make bundle

+And to run just enter this:

+    make run

+This even automatically bundles!

 # Credits